phook/Dawn/README.md

 The Dawn programming language is primarily a playground for myself to tryout different ideas about programming languages, that I have had during my 30+ year career.
 That said it is also meant as being the most powerful scripting language to automate different types of functionality, again mostly for my own benefit.

-However, I have had some problems *conveying* to other people what I have been talking about, so I have decided to change to project to public even though its just in a 0.0.1 fase.
+However, I have had some problems *conveying* to other people what I have been talking about, so I have decided to change to project to public even though its just in a 0.0.1 fase, so its very much work in progress.

 Basic Ideas
 -----------